Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Walking on pavement helps file nails down.
 So, dogs that spend a lot of time outside require trimming less frequently.

 Generally, you know they’re due for a trim when their nails start clicking on the floor as they walk.
 To trim your dog’s nails, you can choose among the available tools.
-The most common ones are scissor-type clippers, guillotine-type clippers, and electric nail grinders.
+The most common are scissor-type clippers, guillotine-type clippers, and electric nail grinders.

 You may also want to use an emery board to smoothen rough edges after every cut.

 Ear Cleaning